1140422/odsoft_ffs_1140422_1201087/Deliverables/Report.md

  ---

  ## Environment Architecture

+For our system, we opted to create a Jenkins pipeline that handles deployments to different environments.
+- In the development environment, the application is deployed locally by running the usual Maven commands.
+- For staging, we deploy the application inside a Docker container.
+- In production, we use two Docker containers: one running our Java application and another running the H2 database.

  | Environment | Deployment Type | Components | Port(s) | Database | Deployment Method |
  |----------------|-------------------------|---------------------------|------------|--------------------|-------------------------------------------|
  | Development | Local (JAR via Maven) | Java App | 8081 | H2 (file mode) | Jenkins local exec |
  | Staging | Docker (single container)| Java App + H2 | 8082 | Embedded H2 | `docker-compose up psoft-staging` |
  | Production | Docker (multi-container)| Java App + DB | 8083, 8084 | Dedicated DB | `docker-compose up psoft-prod` |

 ---